The Best Australian Prepaid Plans – What you need to know

 - Data rollover :

-These facilities can save users substantial amounts of data from their plan.
+These facilities can save users substantial amounts of data from their plan as our infographic shows.

 The main benefits of prepaid services are :